Table of Contents

 Without visibility and prioritization, data teams get stuck maintaining everything and improving nothing.

-Start by auditing the current landscape.
-Catalog existing data assets across domains, tools, and teams.
-Then classify which are candidates for becoming managed data products, based on their usage, relevance, and strategic alignment.
+With this visibility in place, classify which assets are candidates for becoming managed data products based on their usage, relevance, and strategic alignment.

 From there, apply a prioritization framework.
 Common criteria include: